-Hamlan business relationships consultant Cara Oliver says the purpose of the Lifestyle Range is to best enhance a person’s independence and allow that person to live their fullest life.
+Hamlan General Manager, Jason Draper says the purpose of the Lifestyle Range is to best enhance a person’s independence and allow that person to live their fullest life.

-“This is one of the new homes built that has received funding from the NDIS through the Home Modifications Funding Model for a new build,” Cara says.
+“This is one of the new homes built that has received funding from the NDIS through the Home Modifications Funding Model for a new build,” Jason says.

 “The process was quite new to everyone but we had expert guidance through Jacqui, which made all the difference.

 “We are so fortunate to have the NDIS fund a portion of the accessible elements of the home to enable us to customise this home to meet Abel’s needs and ultimately enhance his life.”

 For Abel, who was born with a rare congenital abnormality and doesn’t have the full use of his legs, Hamlan has built his family a home that is wheelchair accessible and provides the same comforts a new house would provide for any child.